Eng-Elias/CrewAI-Visualizer/README.md

 This app is built using TypeScript, Prisma, GraphQL, Next.js, and node-calls-python to execute Python code from Node.js and get the result in addition to use Gemini as LLM.

+## Updates

+### Version 0.1

+- Initial version.

+### Version 0.2

+- Features:
+  - Update crewai package and add more fields to agents and tasks.
+  - Add more tools:
+    - ARXIV to search in scientific articles of many domains.
+    - PubMed to answer questions about medicine, health, and biomedical topic.
+- Improvement:
+  - Update python and npm packages.
+  - Some UI enhancements.
+  - Enhance README.md.

+## To Do

+- [ ] Build simpler version to simplify installing and using CrewAI Visualizer by normal users.
+- [ ] Integrate [crewai[tools]](https://docs.crewai.com/core-concepts/Tools/) by adding tools settings to allow configuring API keys and uploading files.
+- [ ] Add more tools for agents either from LangChain community or create new useful tools.
+- [ ] Add more LLM options like ChatGPT and local LLMs.

 ## License

 This application is open-source and is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## To Do

-- [ ] Add more tools for agents either from LangChain community or create new useful tools.
-- [ ] Add more LLM options like ChatGPT and local LLMs.

 ## Credits